Programmatic cache IDs in Apollo Kotlin

 |This happens before a network request and enables you to avoid a network round trip if all requested data is in the cache already.
 This is an optional optimization that can avoid some cache misses.

-Apollo Kotlin provides a class for generating cache IDs from each of these sources.
+Apollo Kotlin provides a class for generating cache keys from each of these sources.

 CacheKeyGenerator